Peptidase/ArifMeighan/README.md

 <img align="left" width="250" height="150" src="./img/Greaterlondon.png"> **[Geospatial Analysis of Crime in relation to housing prices in London](https://github.com/Peptidase/ArifMeighan/blob/main/Documents/Geospatial.pdf)**

 I was interested in analyzing the possible correlation between housing prices and the level of crimes.
 I observed that ASB (Anti-Social Behaviour) was a good indicator of housing prices but not rental prices.
-Utilized geospatial vector and raster structures to create choropleth visualizations of the districts with their respective crime statistics.
-In order to view download the file and open to view the file as a pdf.
+Utilized geospatial vector and raster structures to create chloropleth visualizations of the districts with their respective crime statistics.
+For a clearer copy of the code please do not hesitate to directly contact me.

 <br />